jenkinsci/workflow-cps-global-lib-plugin/README.md

 scripts between them to keep Pipeline scripts [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself).
 A very common use case is that you have many projects that are built in the similar way.

 This plugin adds that functionality by allowing you to create “shared library script” SCM repositories.
 It can be used in two modes:
-a legacy mode in which there is a single Git repository hosted by Jenkins itself, to which you may push changes;
-and a more general mode in which you may define libraries hosted by any SCM in a location of your choice.

-Provides capability to extend pipeline scripts using shared libraries.

-This plugin adds that functionality by allowing you to create “shared library script” SCM repositories.
-It can be used in two modes: